Kraigie/nostrum/docs/static/Events.md

 Nostrum wraps the GenStage module to provide a simpler interface for event handling.
 One of the benefits to this approach is that we can abstract away the manual linking of producer to consumer.
-Additionally, in the future if we had a reason for a `producer-consumer` it would be trivial to implement without breaking user code.

- 1. As events come into the consumer, they're passed to the user defined handlers.
+For creating your own custom consumers, please see [here](consumers.html).